veerko/leet-code-js/README.md

 # leetcode-javascript

-This repo contains Javascript solution for famous Leetcode problems (with code + video explanation)
+This repo contains Javascript solution for famous Leetcode problems (with code explanation)